 Public, private and hybrid are the three flavors of cloud computing.
 As the market continues to mature, interest is growing in hybrid clouds by enterprises looking to get the best of both worlds.

 According to the CIO Global Cloud Computing Adoption Survey (January 2012), hybrids are growing in popularity with nearly 20% of enterprise deployments using this model today.
 Hybrid clouds, which mix the benefits of private and public clouds, offer flexibility and choice of deployment methods without requiring trade-offs around performance, control and security.

-While not ideal for many hedge funds today, it is still important to understand the concepts and benefits behind hybrid clouds as their applicability will continue to increase.
+As the applicability continues to increase it is worth understanding the concepts and benefits behind hybrid clouds.
 Let’s take a look at what makes hybrid clouds appealing to some organizations.

 Categorized under: Cloud Computing

 When I was 10 years old, a large part of our school’s fifth grade graduation ceremony involved singing songs.
 I will admit to not remembering very much from that day, but one memory which has stayed with me to this day is our rendition of Whitney Houston’s “The Greatest Love of All.”
 The song has very much remained one of my favorites because it sends so many important messages.

 The song’s main messages include the importance of having dignity and self-respect.
 If you want your life to have meaning, start by making sure you stand for something regardless of the challenges this may require.
 Developing and practicing dignity and self-respect is the foundation upon which everything else is built upon, including your career.

 In the field of project management, resting all your techniques and methodologies upon a foundation of dignity and self-respect will give you and everyone around you tremendous trust and confidence.